yanghuaxuan/Easy-Tunneler/README.md

 `./build.sh`

 # Usage
-You must have OpenSSH installed and added as pat, and also have key-based authentication setup for the server you're connecting to.
+You must have OpenSSH installed, and also have key-based authentication setup for the server you're connecting to.
 Password-based authentication is not supported for security purposes.
+- See this [guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) on how to setup key based authentication

 # Credits
 - [The OpenBSD Pufferfish](https://www.openbsd.org/)